Salted Dark Chocolate Pretzel Cookies

 1 cup dark chocolate, chopped (+ extra for topping, optional)

-3/4 cup pretzels, chopped (vegan + gluten free)
+3/4 cup pretzels, chopped (vegan + gluten free, if desired)

 Flaky sea salt